Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/config.md

 More information about sACN can be found [here](https://en.wikipedia.org/wiki/E1.31).

 Paradise Pi acts as a sACN transmitter, and so you can control how many universes of lighting data it transmits, along with the sACN priority, name and frequency.
-It _should_ transmit on any network interface that is available but it is **highly** recommended that you only have one network interface enabled on the device running Paradise Pi.
+It _should_ transmit on the first network interface that is available but it is **highly** recommended that you only have one network interface enabled on the device running Paradise Pi.

+The Sampler Time field is used to control how long [Sampling mode](presets/sacn#sampling-mode) runs for.

 ## OSC